 7. Michael Carrick is starting to look braver with his passing.
 Cynical fans may say that’s fairly easy when playing against such passive opposition like Blackburn, but it’s good for him to get his eye in and build on his improving good form.

 8. Our 12 Days of Christmas song about Eric Cantona is increasing in volume with every passing week.
-We’ve also had a few renditions of Feed the Scousers.
-But until we’ve got those coloured lights on the big tree at Trafford Town Hall, we can’t get too excited about Christmas.

 9. Lovely work from Park to get his goal and Nani looked good enough on the other wing.
 I’m still very excited about Antonio Valencia supposedly returning in January and Ryan Giggs regularly getting in the team again though.
 It will be great to see more competition for places on the wings.